Frequently Asked Questions

 - Attend our town hall meeting (already passed).

 - Send a letter to Bartlett City Schools, 5705 Stage Rd., Bartlett, TN 38134

 I want to get involved.
 How can I help?

 We want the community to get involved.
 Here are a few ways you can show your support:

 - Join our steering committee!

-- Show your BHS pride by attending a town hall meeting or rally.
+- Show your BHS pride by attending a future meeting or rally.

-- Contact your School Board Members, Mayor and Aldermen and ask him or her to support the renovations to Bartlett High School.
+- Send a note to a School Board Member, Mayor or Alderman and tell them thank you for his or her support for the renovations to Bartlett High School.

 How do I contact my elected officials?

 The emails and mailing address for the Bartlett’s elected officials are below:

 Board of Education, Position 2